 Official Purpose: Formal dining service

 Ramekins have become popular throughout the years because of the rise in the popularity of baked dishes.
-This kind of bowl can easily resist high temperatures and so can be placed inside certain types of ovens.
+This kind can easily resist high temperatures and so can be placed inside certain types of ovens

-Smaller in size compared to other types of bowls, ramekins may feature ridges on the side of the bowl for better gripping.
+Smaller in size compared to other types, ramekins may feature ridges on the sides for better gripping.
 And while it’s normally round, its popularity gave way to the creation of ramekins in different shapes like flowers, stars, and hearts.

 Decorative Bowls